-THE KARAMOJONG VISIT
+WHO ARE THE KARAMOJONG PLEOPLE-UGANDA

 The Karamojong people have a unique culture and they know that cattle is a sign of being rich, in their societies the more cows that one got, the more they cherish you in the community.
-Farming is their secondary activity and is only done in areas where cultivation is possible due to the semi-arid condition.
+Farming is their secondary activity and is only done in areas where cultivation is possible due to the semi-arid conditions.